Jordan Addison: Professional career

 Addison was selected by the Minnesota Vikings in the first round, 23rd overall, of the 2023 NFL draft.
 In his NFL debut against the Tampa Bay Buccaneers in week 1, Addison had four receptions for 61 yards and his first NFL touchdown, as the Vikings lost 20–17.
 During week 2 against the Philadelphia Eagles, Addison had three receptions for 72 yards and a touchdown in the 34–28 loss.
 In week 7, against the 49ers, he had seven receptions for 123 yards and two touchdowns in the 22–17 victory.
 In week 15 against the Bengals, he had six receptions for 111 yards and two touchdowns in the 27–24 loss.
 As a rookie, Addison appeared in all 17 games and started 14.
 He recorded 70 receptions for 911 receiving yards and ten receiving touchdowns.
 He was named to the PFWA All-Rookie Team.

+In Week 12 of the 2024 season, Addison had eight receptions for 162 yards and a touchdown in a 30–27 overtime win over the Chicago Bears.
+In Week 14, he had eight receptions for 133 yards and three touchdowns in the 42–21 win over the Atlanta Falcons.
+In the 2024 season, Addison had 63 receptions for 875 yards and nine touchdowns.

 Addison was suspended the first three games of the 2025 season for violating the NFL's substance abuse policy.
+Addison made his 2025 season debut with four receptions for 114 yards in a 24–21 loss to the Pittsburgh Steelers in Week 4.
+He had nine receptions for 128 yards in a Week 7 28–22 loss to the Philadelphia Eagles.
+He finished the 2025 season with 42 receptions for 610 receiving yards and three receiving touchdowns.

+On April 27, 2026, the Vikings picked up Addison's fifth-year option.